ShuklaProgrammer/ShopKart-Ecommerce-Website/README.md

-# ShopKart Ecommerce - Fully Functional E-commerce Platform 🛒
+# ShopKart Ecommerce - E-commerce Platform 🛒

 This repository contains **ShopKart**, a modern and scalable e-commerce platform.
-The platform is designed to deliver a seamless shopping experience, complete with secure payments, user-friendly interfaces, and robust admin functionalities.
+The platform is designed to deliver a seamless shopping experience, complete with secure payments, user-friendly interfaces, and admin functionalities.

 ### Live Demo
 The project is deployed on **Vercel**: [ShopKart E-commerce](https://shopkart-ecommerce.vercel.app/)